w3shaman/spreadsheet-to-form/README.md

 * Reload the Spreadsheet.
 * Now there will be a new menu **Kuis** after the Help menu.
 Click it then click **Buat Google Form**.
 * Wait until the dialog box appeared.
-* There will be a new Google Form for your quiz.
+* Check your Google Drive, there will be a new Google Form for that quiz.
 You can edit it again or just publish it.

 > **NOTE**: The language in the user interface produced by this script is in Bahasa Indonesia.